abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authimplicit.md

 [Update your configuration file and apply the new configuration file](../configure/updateconfiguration.md)

-Open a new Web Browser and go to your abcdesktop URL.
-You should see the login HTML page with the Anonymous button :
+Open a new web browser and navigate to your abcdesktop URL.
+You should see the login page with the Anonymous button:

 ![login page Anonymous](img/anonymous.png)

-Press the ```Sign-In Anonymously``` button.
+Click the `Sign-In Anonymously` button.

-You get a desktop as `anonymous` user.
-The current user is `anonymous`
+You will receive a desktop session as the `anonymous` user.

-List all your pod desktop
+List all your desktop pods:

 ```
 kubectl get pods -l type=x11server -n abcdesktop